paysuper/paysuper-docs/content/docs/payments/fulfillment.md

 ## Fulfilling purchases with webhooks

-After the payments, PaySuper can send you webhook events to your server.
+After the payments, Unlimint Game Services can send you webhook events to your server.
 You can create a handler for the webhook events like a successful payment, refund payment and so on.

 Using the handler you can obtain information from the webhook's `object` parameter in the payload about the customer and payment.
 With this comprehensive data, you can execute your server-side code and fulfil the payment.

 {{< hint warning >}}
-[Configure Webhooks](/api/#webhooks) for your Project in PaySuper Dashboard and handle them on your server.
+[Configure Webhooks](/api/#webhooks) for your Project in Unlimint Game Services Dashboard and handle them on your server.

 After webhooks enabled, [follow this instruction to test your notifications](/docs/payments/testing/#webhooks).
 {{< /hint >}}